 Ms. Ziegler: I am the sales and marketing coordinator, in charge of distribution of the printed daily, our two advertising journals and the digital publications.
-Besides that, my duties include the coordination of marketing activities and events.
+In addition, my duties include the coordination of marketing activities and events.

 LaterPay: How important are the digital channels for the further evolution of Bergedorfer Zeitung’s portfolio?

-Ms. Ziegler: Extemely important.
-We need to adapt our product to the consumption behavior of the younger readership and keep all options open to develop new target audiences.
+Ms. Ziegler: They are extremely important.
+We need to adapt our product to match the consumption behavior of our younger readership and keep all options open to develop new target audiences.

 LaterPay: Since the summer of 2016, Bergedorfer Zeitung has relied on LaterPay.
-What were the reasons for the decision to use our technology?
+What were the reasons for your decision to use our technology?

-LaterPay: What preliminary conclusions can you draw from your experience with LaterPay up until this point?
+LaterPay: What preliminary conclusions can you draw from your experience with LaterPay up to this point?

-Ms. Ziegler: We are on the right track and also engaged in a continuous, joint learning process with LaterPay.
+Ms. Ziegler: We are on the right track and are also engaged in a continuous, joint learning process with LaterPay.
 For example, the introduction of one-day or weekly passes that allow users to access all content, was readily accepted.
 After the June 2016 roll-out we saw a 42-percent increase in sales within the first five months.
 And this is why we have now introduced subscriptions as a convenient option for our regular readers.
-By the way, these subscriptions can be cancelled at any time.
+These subscriptions can be cancelled at any time, by the way.